 I’ve written this page specifically to give divorce advice for men.
-If you, like many men do, find it difficult to know how to handle all the 'drama' and the emotions that come with the ending of your marriage, I really hope to be able to help you along a bit.
+If you, like many men, find it difficult to know how to handle all the drama and the emotions that come with the ending of your marriage, I really hope to be able to help you along a bit.

-On this particular page I’m going to assume that you are the one wanting to end your marriage.
+For the purpose of this article, I’m going to assume that you are the one wanting to end your marriage.

 Knowing how to actually end your marriage is really hard to figure out – rightly so, I think.
 I’ve anticipated some of the questions you might have asked me if you’d come to see me for counselling, so I hope I can help you out here.

-If you have any doubt at all, I’d strongly suggest that you consider relationship counselling, marriage guidance counselling or you use this Stay or Walk Away questionnaire.
-Particularly if you have children you’ll want to know that you’ve done all you possibly can to save the marriage.
+If you have any doubt at all, I’d strongly suggest that you consider relationship counselling, marriage guidance counselling or my Marriage Compatibility Test.
+Particularly if you have children, you’ll want to know that you’ve done all you possibly can to save the marriage.

 More often a wife will contact me to ask for counselling.
-Men are more likely to come as a very last resort (but this isn’t always the case though).
+In general, men are more likely to come as a very last resort (but this isn’t always the case, though).

 However, a well-trained and experienced couple counsellor will know how to help you personally, and your marriage, even if your partner won’t come with you for counselling.

-You can speak to a trained relationship therapist right now from my site if you like.
-It won’t be half as scary as you might anticipate!
+You can speak to a trained relationship therapist from my site if you like.
+It won’t be half as scary as you might think!

 I suspect you might have considered trying to soften the blow by saying that you want to remain friends.
-My best divorce advice for men is not to suggest you stay friends – I’m afraid that just won't work at all.
+My best divorce advice is not to suggest you stay friends – I’m afraid that’s unlikely to work.

 You’re both on different time scales – you’ve had time to consider it all.
-Your partner may need many months to recover.
+Your partner, meanwhile, may need many months to recover.

 If you do have children, then clearly you’ll remain parents for the rest of your lives.
-For men this is even more important, as so often it’s much harder for them to maintain contact with their children.
+For men, this is even more important as it’s often much harder for them to maintain contact with their children.

-Do have a look at my page on Children in the Middle for further information on this.
+Do have a look at my page on How to help your children through a breakup for further information on this.